esyede/alitphp/README.md

 $app->run();
 ```

-You need the middleware?
-This is it!
+Do you need the middleware?

 ```php
 class Test {